 When you can buy an authentic LG, Samsung, or Sony battery from a reputable dealer for $5 to $6, why pay that much or more for a suspected re-wrap brand?
 Which is also more than likely a “B” or “C” bin battery of lesser or unknown quality?
 Consider that a re-wrapper can change what cell they use at any time.
 Why not just buy a battery made by the original manufacturer and be reasonably assured of its quality from the get go?

 Purchasing Authentic Batteries From Reputable Dealers to Avoid Getting Counterfeits

 This brings up another important point.
 Battery counterfeiters are becoming extremely good at making fakes that look like authentic brands.
 Over the last 3 - 4 years counterfiet batteries have appeared on the market to look like popular and authentic AW, Sony, Samsung, and Lg batteries.

 For a lot of batteries even removing the wrap doesn't help.
 The LG HE2, HE4, HG2, MG1, and others are almost identical visually.
-Only testing can them apart.
+Only professional bench testing can them apart.

 What can you do?

 Does buying from these vendors guarantee you'll never get a fake?
 No.

 - If the top ring insulator is self-adhesive and stuck to the battery then it is definitely a fake.
 If the ring is loose, not glued to the battery, then it MIGHT be genuine.
 This applies to any Samsung, Sony, LG, or Panasonic/Sanyo battery.

 - If a battery doesn't seem to perform nearly as well as another battery of the same type, or it runs a lot warmer, it MIGHT be a fake.

 - Only buy from known, trusted sources.
 This is not a complete list but a few recommended vendors are: